 For Scottish taxpayers, relief at source is at the Scottish basic rate.
-For 2017/18 onwards, due to the divergence in the Scottish bands and rates from the rest of the UK, multiple bands need to be extended where pension contributions are paid to relief at source schemes.
-Scottish bands need to be extended for calculating tax on non-savings, non-dividend income.
-UK bands need to be extended for calculating tax on savings and dividend income.
+From 2017/18 onwards, due to the divergence in the Scottish bands and rates from the rest of the UK, multiple bands need to be extended where pension contributions are paid to relief at source schemes.
+Scottish tax bands need to be extended for calculating tax on non-savings, non-dividend income.
+UK tax bands need to be extended for calculating tax on savings and dividend income of Scottish taxpayers.
 This is discussed further below.

 Contributions are paid gross to occupational schemes that use a net pay arrangement.

 For the meaning of a registered pension scheme, relief at source scheme and net pay arrangement, see the Pensions glossary of terms guidance note.

 The tax relief available for pension contributions is summarised in the Flowchart ― tax relief for contributions to a UK registered pension scheme.

 •have, or their spouse or civil partner must have, earnings from overseas Crown employment which is taxable in the UK during the year

 FA 2004, s 189